-- If a network connection is available, the investigation system can normally be connected to it easily (additional switch/plug in on open port/...) - Note: Preliminary investigation necessary, what IP/network address is used, if this cannot be determined differently (asking, looking at another system) - We can copy all the output from the investigated system directly there - Usage: nc <options> - Server (investigator system): nc -v -l -p 10000 > log.txt - -v: Verbose output, -l: Listen, -p: Port number to listen on - Client (system being investigated): [command] | nc [ip of inv. system] 10000
+- If a network connection is available, the investigation system can normally be connected to it easily (additional switch/plug in on open port/...) - Note: Preliminary investigation necessary what IP/network address is used, if this cannot be determined differently (asking, looking at another system) - We can copy all the output from the investigated system directly there - Usage: nc <options> - Server (investigator system): nc -v -l -p 10000 > log.txt - -v: Verbose output, -I: Listen, -p: Port number to listen on - Client (system being investigated): [command] | nc [ip of inv. system] 10000 - Possibly: [command] 2>&1 | .... to capture also StdErr